subproject9/Ghost-Private-Server-with_SSL/README.md

 * **Automated Ghost Installation**: Installs Ghost, Nginx, and MySQL.
 * **Secure SSL**: Uses Certbot with the Cloudflare DNS-01 challenge to get a valid SSL certificate without exposing the server to the internet.
-* **System Hardening**: Configures the UFW firewall and runs a basic MySQL hardening script.
+* **System Hardening**: Configures the UFW firewall and **locks down the MySQL server** by removing insecure defaults.
 * **Automated Backups**: Includes a separate script to back up your Ghost database and content files.
-* **User-Friendly**: The installation script prompts for all necessary information.
+* **User-Friendly**: The installation script prompts for all necessary information and provides an animated progress indicator.

 ---